 Uses for Coffee

-Most people love a steaming pot of coffee in the morning but are unaware of the myriad of other uses for un-brewed coffee, brewed coffee and the coffee grounds.
-There are many frugal and green uses for coffee aside from the most popular use.
-Next time you make a pot of coffee you might want to consider taking advantage of coffees unique properties that make it far more than just an AM beverage.
+Most people love a steaming pot of coffee in the morning but are unaware of the myriad of other uses for un-brewed coffee, brewed coffee, and the used coffee grounds.
+Coffee can be one of the most surprising, versatile and delicious multi-use items in your pantry!

 Uses for Un-Brewed Coffee